brown-bnc/bnc-user-manual/xnat/exporting-xnat-session-to-bids.md

 ![](../.gitbook/assets/image%20%281%29.png)

-### XNA2BIDS Software
+### XNAT2BIDS Software

 The BNC maintains a python package [xnat\_tools](https://github.com/brown-bnc/xnat-tools), to make it simple to export and convert your data to BIDS.
-The optimal way to install and run the code depends on your computation environmet.
+The optimal way to install and run the code depends on your computation environment.
 Below we explain all possibilities

 ## XNAT2BIDS: Installation and Execution